deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 This was probably one of the most confusing parts of the migration for me.
 There are 3 different ways you can use a theme in Jekyll, and not all themes support all 3 ways.
 The 3 options you have are:

 1. __Fork The Theme Repository__ - Basically clone all of the source code, and then go ahead and add your posts to it and customize it however you like.
-This is perhaps the most straightforward approach, but it doesn't allow you to automatically take new updates to the theme; you would have to manually merge updated into your fork.
+This is perhaps the most straightforward approach, but it doesn't allow you to automatically take new updates to the theme; you would have to manually merge changes into your forked repository.
 1. __Ruby Gems__ - [The official docs](https://jekyllrb.com/docs/themes/) describe this better than I ever could, but essentially you have a `Gemfile` that lists the dependencies of your site, including your theme.
 You run a command like `bundle update` to update your gem versions and pull the latest version of the gem's files into your project.
 This is how you update your site to a newer version of the theme.
 In the .Net world, this is similar to a NuGet package.
 You don't actually see the theme files in your project like when forking a theme repository though, so it helps keep your repo nice and clean with only the files you care about.
 Most themes support this method.
-1. __GitHub Remote Repository__ - I believe this option is only available for themes hosted in GitHub (which most are), and not all themes support it.
+1. __GitHub Remote Theme Repository__ - I believe this option is only available for themes hosted in GitHub (which most are), and not all themes support it.
 This method allows you to always be on the latest version of the theme without having to run any addition commands (e.g. `bundle update`).
 Rather than including the theme in your `Gemfile`, you instead include a line in your `_config.yml` that references the remote theme repo. e.g. `remote_theme: mmistakes/minimal-mistakes` to always use the latest version of the theme, or `mmistakes/minimal-mistakes@26c1989` to use a specific branch/commit/tag of the theme.
 This allows your site to always be on the latest version of the theme without any intervention, or use the `@branch/commit/tag` syntax to stay on a specific version until you decide to update.
 As with Ruby Gems, this option does not store the theme files in your repo, keeping your repo nice and clean.
+GitHub Pages has several built-in themes that [you can use for your Jekyll site](https://help.github.com/en/articles/adding-a-jekyll-theme-to-your-github-pages-site) as well if you like.
+[More info](https://github.com/benbalter/jekyll-remote-theme).

-I ended up using the [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) theme and the remote repository strategy.
+I ended up using the [minimal mistakes][MinimalMistakesWebsiteUrl] theme and the remote theme repository strategy.

 ### Troubleshooting theme issues

 I first started out using the Ruby Gems approach, but ran into issues where the site wouldn't display my posts; it seemed to work with some themes (ones I didn't want to actually use), but not others.
 I didn't understand why at the time, but it was due to my lack of understanding of how `Liquid` and `FrontMatter` worked with the themes.
 Not all themes looks for the same variables; some expect your posts to have `layout: post` defined on them, others want `layout: posts`, or `layout: single`, or something else.
 If the posts don't have the theme's expected FrontMatter variables defined on them, they might not be recognized as themes, causing them to not be displayed, or to be displayed, but not look how you expect them to.

 In addition to specific FrontMatter variables, different themes often expect to find different variables defined in your `_config.yml` file as well.
 While there are some standard variables that most themes expect to find, such as `name` and `description`, theme's may expect other variables as well depending on what features they offer.
-For example, the minimal mistakes theme expected to find a `words_per_minute` variable so that it can display the estimated reading time of a post.
+For example, the [minimal mistakes theme][MinimalMistakesWebsiteUrl] expected to find a `words_per_minute` variable so that it can display the estimated reading time of a post.

 With Jekyll, `Liquid` accesses variables defined in the `_config.yml` by using the `site` keyword.
 For example, in my theme's code it accesses the `words_per_minute` variable by using `site.words_per_minute`.
 Variables defined in a posts FrontMatter are accessed using the `post` keyword, such as `post.date`, where `date` is a FrontMatter variable that I define at the top of all my posts.

+Also, some themes only enable certain features when Jekyll is running in production mode.
+For example, [minimal mistakes][MinimalMistakesWebsiteUrl] only displays advertisements and the comment posting form when running in production mode.
+Running Jekyll in production mode involves setting the `JEKYLL_ENV` variable to `production`.
+You can set this variable when starting your Jekyll site by using `JEKYLL_ENV=production bundle exec jekyll serve`.
+For some reason, this wouldn't work for me when running this command in PowerShell, and I instead had to use Bash.
+If using GitHub Pages to host your site, it will have the variable set to `production` by default.

-The moral is, if your site is not displaying how you expect it to, read the theme's documentation (if it has some), or dig right into it's code to see what variables it expects to be defined at the `site` and `post` level.
+So if your site is not displaying how you expect it to, read the theme's documentation (if it has any), or dig right into its code to see what variables it expects to be defined at the `site` and `post` level.

 ## Using Staticman to get comments working in Jekyll